Our Services

 Published on: 3/18/2026

-If symptoms persist or are moderate to severe, check iron levels and talk to a clinician; details on who may benefit or should avoid, how to choose and use a blanket safely, and evidence based treatments and non drug strategies are provided below.
+If your RLS symptoms are persistent or moderate to severe, it's important to check iron levels and consult a clinician.
+Below, you'll find guidance on who may benefit, who should avoid weighted blankets, how to choose and use one safely, and evidence-based treatments and non-drug strategies for managing RLS.

 But do they actually help?